datarobot/datarobot-user-models/custom_model_runner/README.md

 During testing and debug in a local development environment, the user can write the runtime parameters into a file and provide it as an input to the `drum` utility.

-Here is an example of such a file, whose name can be anything:
+Here is an example of such a file, whose name can be anything with an expected suffix of `.yaml`:
 ```
 URL_PARAM_1: http://any-desired-location/
 AWS_CRED_PARAM_1: